2i2c-org/infrastructure/README.md

 # Infrastructure for deployments

-This repository contains deployment infrastucture and documentation for a federation of JupyterHubs that 2i2c manages for various communities.
+This repository contains deployment infrastructure and documentation for a federation of JupyterHubs that 2i2c manages for various communities.

 See [the infrastructure documentation](https://infrastructure.2i2c.org) for more information.